narenaryan/Minesweep/README.md

 # Minesweep
-A Minesweep algorithm that converts a given configuration into Minesweep safety matrix
+A Minesweep algorithm implemented in Python that converts a given minesweep field configuration into Minesweep safety parameter matrix.
+This is a solution to problem given in PROGRAMMING CHALLENGES (Steven S. Skiena Miguel, A. Revilla) in page 16.

 ### 1.6.2, Minesweeper